310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% endbubble %}

 {% bubble Tetora smile %}
 Ossu.
-I always feel like Shinkai-Taichou’s words are floaty and demand reading comprehension, but…
+I always feel like Shinkai-Taichou’s words are floaty and demand comprehension skills, but…

 This time around, it was super easy to understand what you said.